Réal Cloutier: Playing career

 Cloutier's time in Quebec came to an end as he, along with the Nordiques' first-round draft pick, was traded on June 8, 1983 to the Buffalo Sabres in exchange for Tony McKegney, André Savard, and Jean-François Sauvé.
 In Buffalo he reportedly clashed with Sabres' coach Scotty Bowman, who had a long history of benching offensive players who he felt were not paying sufficient attention to defensive play, and although he scored a credible 24 goals and 60 points in his only full season for the Sabres, he was sent to the minor leagues the next year, retiring thereafter at the age of 28.

+In retirement, Cloutier has worked in the photocopying industry for several years along with touring with Legends of Hockey.

+Legacy

 When the WHA folded, Cloutier stood as the fourth leading scorer in WHA history, with 283 goals, 283 assists and 566 points in 369 games, adding 33 goals and 30 assists in 48 playoff games.
 In 317 NHL games, he scored 344 points.
+In 2010, he was inducted into the World Hockey Association Hall of Fame.

+A sculpture of Cloutier was constructed at Place Jean-Beliveau in the Youth Pavilion on the ExpoCite in Quebec City in 2021.